Home > Tours > Asia Tours > India & Sri Lanka Tours > India's North & South - Premium Adventure

 • Cruise the Kerala backwaters from the comfort of a traditional houseboat

-• All transport and listed activities (including one internal flight)
+• Immersive itinerary with all transport (including one internal flight) and listed activities

 • Tips for local staff